-We have in place a robust framework of policies and policies that contribute towards the prevention of slavery or human trafficking within our day-to-day operations and our supply chains and a regularly updated.
+We have in place a robust framework of policies and policies that contribute towards the prevention of slavery or human trafficking within our day-to-day operations and our supply chains and are regularly updated.
 These include:

 - Recruitment and Selection processes

 - Employee Code of Conduct

 - Probity Policy

 - Equality, Diversity, and Inclusion Policy

-- Health and safety Policy
+- Health and Safety Policy

 - Whistleblowing Procedure

-- Risk management policy and strategy
+- Risk management Policy and Strategy

 - Anti-social Behaviour Policy

 - Safeguarding Policy

 - Procurement Policy

 - Contract and Procurement Rules

 - Anti-Bribery Policy

 - Anti-Fraud and Corruption Policy

 - Anti-Money Laundering Policy.